os-gabe/fixtrack/README.md

     libavutil-dev libswscale-dev libswresample-dev \
     libavfilter-dev libblas-dev ffmpeg python3-dev
 ```
 I don't think all of these system dependencies are actually necessary but I have not had time to figure out which ones are or not.
+On a mac you would install these with Homebrew package manager https://brew.sh/ rather than apt.

 **Python Environment**